-Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Hawai‘i Volcanoes National Park continues to increase access and services in phases.
-Entrance fees have resumed, and most of the park previously closed due to the pandemic are now open, but visitor services are limited.
+Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Hawai‘i Volcanoes National Park continues to take measures to prevent the spread of COVID-19.
+All areas of the park previously closed due to the pandemic are now open, but visitor services are limited.